 Individuals with Blood Cancer (leukemia or lymphoma) are not eligible to donate.

 Any individual who has tested positive for Chagas Disease is not eligible to donate blood.

-Potential donors with Diabetes are eligible, as long as it is controlled with oral medication.
-Those who have taken bovine insulin are not eligible to donate.
+Potential donors with diabetes are eligible as long as it is controlled.
+Those who have ever taken bovine insulin are not eligible to donate.